nholdsworth/Liri_Node_App/README.md

 ### How To Use Liri

 LIRI is very particular about how you make requests of him.
-Yes LIRI is also a boy and despite being spelled LIRI it is actually pronounced Larry.
+Yes LIRI is a boy.
+Despite being spelled LIRI it is actually pronounced Larry.

 LIRI will search for songs, movies, and concerts if you ask him the right way.
 Otherwise, he will not be very helpful.